 “I learned that you should feel when writing, not like Lord Byron on a mountain top, but like a child stringing beads in kindergarten: happy, absorbed and quietly putting one bead on after another.” ~ Brenda Ueland.

+Here, freelance writer Susan Johnston of The Urban Muse shares five tips for finding article ideas.
 For more magazine writing tips, read From Spark to Flame: Fanning Your Passion & Ideas into Moneymaking Magazine Articles that Make a Difference – it’s a new book for writers.

 Creative Ways to Find Article Ideas for Magazine Writers